Shippable/docs/sources/deploy/vm-multiple-environments.md

 ###6.
 Import configuration into your Shippable account.

 Once you have these jobs and resources yml files as described above, commit them to your repository.
-This repository is called a [Sync repository](/platform/tutorial/workflow/crud-syncrepo/).
+This repository is called a [sync repository](/platform/tutorial/workflow/crud-syncrepo/).

 Follow [these instructions](/platform/tutorial/workflow/crud-syncrepo/) to import your configuration files into your Shippable account.